Best dishwasher buying guide 2023: expert-recommended models

 BBC Good Food dishwasher survey: key findings

-80 per cent of BBC Good Food’s online audience own a dishwasher, 51 per cent of whom said they use it about once a day.
-A very small minority said they use it once a week or less often (5 per cent).
-63 per cent of respondents haveowned their dishwasher for over three years and 12 per cent have used theirs for 10 years or more.
+Eighty per cent of BBC Good Food’s online audience own a dishwasher, 51 per cent of whom said they use it about once a day.
+A very small minority said they use it once a week or less often (five per cent).
+Sixty-three per cent of respondents have owned their dishwasher for over three years and 12 per cent have used theirs for 10 years or more.

 When choosing a dishwasher, the top two most important factors by a clear margin are value for money and high energy rating.
 Water usage and product guarantee were the next important factors in people's decision making.

-When it comes to choosing a dishwasher, Lauren Clark, Trading Direct of AO.com says: ‘carefully consider what features are important to your household, such as:
+When it comes to choosing a dishwasher, Lauren Clark, trading director of AO.com says to carefully consider what features are important to your household, such as:

 - What energy efficiency you'd prefer